 Mickey & Minnie’s Runaway Railway

-Opening in spring 2020 just before the park shut down for the COVID-19 pandemic, Mickey & Minnie’s Runaway Railway is a cute and zany ride through the wonderful world of Mickey Mouse on an trackless eight-person ride vehicle.
+Opened in spring 2020, Mickey & Minnie’s Runaway Railway is a cute and zany ride through the wonderful world of Mickey Mouse on an trackless eight-person ride vehicle.
 There are four different experiences depending on the vehicle you boarded and the attraction has great music as well as short Mickey videos.

 The Hollywood Brown Derby restaurant and The Hollywood Brown Derby Lounge